-A signal coupling system for data and/or power signalling in a confined space such as in tubing within a hydrocarbon extraction well.
+A signal coupling system for data and/or power signalling in tubing within a hydrocarbon extraction well.
 First and second transceivers are arranged with primary and secondary loops lying orthogonal to the ends of the transceivers.
-The transceivers can be narrower for access to confined spaces.
-Each loop is housed in a semicylindrical housing with a planar face, so providing a cylindrical body when oppositely arranged for the transfer of electromagnetic radiation therebetween.
-Guiding surfaces are also provided on the housing to assist in bring the coupling system together in the confined space.
+The transceivers can be narrower for access downhole.
+Each loop is housed in a semi-cylindrical housing with a planar face, so providing a cylindrical body when oppositely arranged for the transfer of electromagnetic radiation therebetween.
+Guiding surfaces are also provided on the housing to assist in bring the coupling system together downhole.
+The present invention provides reliable real-time data from any location within the wellbore and improves reservoir management, well planning and resource exploitation.